 PLAB or Professional and Linguistic Assessments Board that the international medical graduates (IMG) must take in order to demonstrate that they possess the necessary skills and knowledge to practice medicine in the UK.
-PLAB Exam for UK is a gateway to medical courses.
+PLAB Exam for the UK is a gateway to medical courses.
 PLAB test is a 2 part assessment and assesses medical knowledge and communication skills possessed by international medical graduates.
 Find out everything about the PLAB exam here!

 This Blog Includes: